Approval and Inspection Requirements - Class 2-9

 How to book

-1. Request access to the Plumbing Calendar from Council.
+1. Request access to the Plumbing Calendar from Council

-2. Log in to the online booking system.
+2. Log in to the online system

-3. Book a time slot (allow 24–48 hours for processing).
+4. Book a time slot for each inspection on each dwelling/unit (allow 48 hours for processing)

 Not sure how many slots to book?
 Contact the Plumbing Department for guidance.